Kenneth-Ngcobo/ASE_2024_GROUP_D/README.md

 Environment variables are crucial for configuring the app for local development.
 Here's a step-by-step guide to set up and manage them effectively:

+NB!
+Please contact

 1. In the root directory of your project, look for a file named .env or .env.local
-2. If no .env file exists, create one:
+2. If no .env file exists, create one.
 3. In the .env.local file, write key-value with pairs.
 Each line represents one environment variable:

 #### Server Configuration